Executive Process Overview

 Solvent Reclaiming Additives

-Activated carbon systems are used in side-stream amine filtration loops to
+Activated carbon systems are used in side-stream amine filtration loops to remove degradation compounds, hydrocarbons, sulfur contaminants, and heat stable salts that may negatively affect solvent quality and equipment reliability.

 Major Industrial Manufacturers